justunsix/garden/src/content/docs/notes/005-Computer-Shortcuts-Helix.md

 | Run shell command, insert output to buffer  | :! command                       |
 | Log, View                                   | :log-open                        |
 | Sort, pipe selection to sort to sort buffer | :pipe sort                       |

+### Search and replace sequence

+- % - to select whole buffer
+- s - split the selection, and type the word you want to substitute, press enter
+  - All the occurrences of the word are selected
+- c - change the selections, and type the new word, to replace all occurrences
+- , or Esc - Go back to selections, normal mode

+To modify all lines in a certain way, you would first select the whole file, and then split the selection at .

 ### Same commands